-If the distance between your child’s school and your place of employment or your childcare location creates a hardship, you can request a childcare transfer.
-You must provide supporting documentation from your employer and/or childcare provider affirming the childcare hardship.
+If your child’s school location creates a hardship due to your employment and/or childcare situation, you can request a childcare transfer.
+Visit a Family Welcome Center and bring documentation from your employer and/or childcare provider that confirms the hardship.

 Find Pre-K elementary, middle, and high school options available to you.